jonathan2667/BusNotificationApp/README.md

+---
+**Current Status Update (As of February 26, 2024):** The application is currently undergoing the review process for inclusion in the Google Play Store.
+We will promptly update this document with the installation link once it has received approval for production release.
+---

 # 🚌 CTP Bus Notification App

 Welcome to the **CTP Bus Notification App**!
 This Android application 📱 is your ultimate companion for navigating the urban jungle with ease.
 Designed to keep you informed about your bus travels 🚍, whether you're paying with Revolut, Banca Comercială Română (BCR), or Banca Transilvania (BT), you'll always stay updated on your transactions and schedules.